steveloughran/engineering-proposals/refactoring-s3a.md

 Then we have a set of attestations
 * I have run the S3 ITests against B1;  no failures were observed.
 * I have used distcp to collect the audit logs from B2 -logs spanning the timespan of the tests.
-* I have run the Itests against B3; no failures were observed.
+* I have run the ITests against B3; no failures were observed.
-* I have run the Itests against B4; no failures were observed
+* I have run the ITests against B4; no failures were observed
-* If available, I have run the Itests against B3; no failures were observed
+* If available, I have run the ITests against B3; no failures were observed
 * I have compared the logs of the before and after runs; no differences were observed. (maybe we should provide a log4j format which logs at info and doesn't include time and thread IDs?)
 * I have run the CLI tests against all buckets, no failures or changes in logs were observed
 * I have added one or more new CLI tests to run; they are included in this PR. (forces submitter to think of new tests rather than set as "complete")